lightstep/lightstep-tracer-java/README.md

 ### Using the Android library

-The published JRE library is available on Bintray at [lightstep/maven/lightstep-tracer-android](https://bintray.com/lightstep/maven/lightstep-tracer-android/view).
+The published Android AAR library is available on Bintray at [lightstep/maven/lightstep-tracer-android](https://bintray.com/lightstep/maven/lightstep-tracer-android/view).

 **Gradle**